 Minelab delivered another record performance during the last 12 months, with sales increasing 38% to \$327 million.
-The business achieved significant growth across all market segments with recreational and gold mining having record sales years and Countermine sales increasing 34% on FY20.
+The business achieved significant growth across all market segments with recreational and gold mining having record sales years and Countermine sales increasing 34%

 In recreation, our strategy to develop lower priced detectors, using our Multi-IQ® technology has allowed Minelab to grow its market share and successfully penetrate a number of big box retailers.
 The VANQUISH® product, now in its second year, has exceeded all expectations.
-Previously, Minelab had focused almost exclusively on high end detectors and now by extending our product portfolio to include entry level and mid-market segments, we have been able to gain market share, as well as grow the total size of the market.
-Minelab's presence in big box retail stores across North America has grown, providing significant brand awareness and accessibility to our products.
+Traditionally, Minelab has focused almost exclusively on high end detectors and by extending our product portfolio to include entry level and mid-market segments, we have been able to gain market share, as well as grow the total size of the market.
+Minelab's presence in big box retail stores across North America has grown, providing significant brand awareness and accessibility to

 In artisanal gold mining, Minelab continued to grow across its entire product range, with our detectors achieving market leadership across all price points.
-The Gold Monster[®], which was designed to withstand the harsh African environment, has become the machine-of-choice at the entry level and we continue to see customers upgrade to the top-of-line GPZ7000[®].
+The Gold Monster®, which was designed to withstand the harsh African environment, has become the machine-ofchoice at the entry level and we continue to see customers in product development remains a priority, so that we can continue to widen the technology gap between Minelab and our competitors.
+The unique and distinctive technology embedded within our metal detectors